camiracle/turn-tracker/README.md

 # turn-tracker
-For the kids: keep track of whose turn it is for console, computer, etc
+Who's turn is it anyway?